keonoh00/basics/README.md

 # movie-api-graphql

-Simple Movie API using GraphQL, Apollo Server and NodeJS
+Simple Movie API using GraphQL, Apollo Server and NodeJS.

+You can follow below procedure to make project similar to this repository.

 ## Table of Contents